George Lauder Sr.: Influence on Andrew Carnegie

 Due to his relative affluence, Lauder was well educated and was deeply involved in the formation of Carnegie's worldview.

 When the Carnegie family decided to move to the United States, they were struggling to make ends meet.
-It was Lauder Sr. who lent them the money to emigrate.
+It was Lauder who lent them the money to emigrate.
 While maintaining correspondence with his young nephew, Lauder groomed his son George as an engineer which led to him working with Lord Kelvin at Glasgow University.
 The two younger men, inseparable friends, were also in regular touch as one, Carnegie, would begin to consolidate his control over the manufacture of metals such as steel, while the other, Lauder, would rise as a leading expert on the creation of such metals.

 By 1890, Carnegie and Lauder (son) were business partners in their sprawling empire and the influence of Lauder (father) would unfurl.
 Carnegie was determined to have a positive effect on the world and provide opportunities for education for all to level the playing field.
 This manifested in the public library system created by Carnegie, the myriad institutes and endowments for peace, and a number of universities and colleges including Carnegie Mellon University and Lauder College in his hometown of Dunfermline, Scotland.